titaenstad/norwegian_rhyme_scheme_corpus/annotation_tool/annotation_guidelines.md

 Used when
 * the line is the title of the poem.

-If the data is formatted correctly, this should be used exclusively on the first line of the first stanza of the poem.
+If the data is formatted correctly, this should usually be on the first line of the first stanza of the poem.
 Not all poems contain a title.

 Example:

 For the stanza
 ```
-Cleander til Clarice.
+RIDDERSLAG
-Clarice, mindes du den gang
+Vi har en verden å vinne
-Da jeg i Marken laae,
+og ikke en time å miste.
-Og lystig om min Frihed sang,
+Så skulle vi famle i blinde
-For jeg din Skjønhed saae:
+og spikre oss selv en kiste?
 ```
 a correct rhyme scheme code is **T**ABAB.